lgeralds/diff-scope/README.md

 The Left Path files will be shown in the left panel and Right Path files in the right panel.

+Neovim's diff commands are available.
+Remeber to save changes before closing or quitting.

 Recall,
 ```vim
 :Telescope diff-scope diff
 ```
 to pick again.

-Close the current tab.
+Close the current diff tab.
 ```vim
 :Telescope diff-scope close
 ```
+Both tab buffers are editable.
+Any changes have to be explicitly saved by the user before closing the tab.
+The tab will close without warning the user about unsaved content.

-Close all the tabs.
+Close all the diff tabs.
 ```vim
 :Telescope diff-scope close-all
 ```